esparta-io/generator-android-hipster/README.md

 # generator-android-hipster
 > Android generator based on MVP, Dagger2, RxJava, Java/Kotlin Stack and usefull libraries for Android

+#Beta stage, currently kotlin generation is broken...
+I'm working on full Java code generation and after that I will migrate code to kotlin.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-android-hipster using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).